Andrea Orcel: CEO UniCredit

 In March 2022, Orcel received criticism over his pay packet of $2.7 million.
-In a letter signed by Andrea Vintani, the bank argued that the amount was 'in line with compensation at other comparable banks' and was 'between the median and third quartile' of their European peers and that any arguments made against it were 'incorrect and may lead to wrong conclusions'.
+In a letter signed by Andrea Vintani, the bank argued that the amount was "in line with compensation at other comparable banks" and was "between the median and third quartile" of their European peers and that any arguments made against it were "incorrect and may lead to wrong conclusions".
+Reports from the Financial Times also highlighted the bank's continued strong financial performance.
+Moreover, CNBC reported that UniCredit surpassed its 2023 targets following a strong quarter.